Marvin Lipofsky Audiovisual Recordings, Digitized Images (Photographs), and Ephemera

 Lipofsky’s California Loop Series (1969) is an early example of how he understood and exploited the natural properties of glass.
 The “Loop” series was sculptural, making use of negative space, and incorporating materials such as flotation foam, paint, rayon flocking and epoxy.
 Of “Loops,” Lipofsky says the result is… “exactly what the glass would do if you had a lump of glass on the end of a pipe, and it was warm and you swung it, or spun it; it would tend to elongate, and if you were careful, you could manipulate that elongation into curves and sensual angles, and so forth, and that’s really what was inspirational in trying to do that.
 All the things I’ve done with glass is what glass does naturally.”

-Lipofsky’s works appear in more than 100 collections worldwide, including the Museum of Arts and Design, New York, NY; the Oakland Museum of California, Oakland, CA; the San Francisco Museum of Modern Art, San Francisco, CA; the National Museum of Glass, Leerdam, Holland; the Museum Bellerive, Zurich, Switzerland; The Corning Museum of Glass, Corning, NY: the National Museum of Modern Art, Kyoto, Japan; and the Toledo Museum of Art, Toledo, OH.
+Lipofsky’s works appear in more than 100 collections worldwide, including the Museum of Arts and Design, New York, NY; the Oakland Museum of California, Oakland, CA; the San Francisco Museum of Modern Art, San Francisco, CA; the National Museum of Glass, Leerdam, Holland; the Museum Bellerive, Zurich, Switzerland; The Corning Museum of Glass, Corning, NY: the National Museum of Modern Art, Kyoto, Japan; and the Toledo Museum of Art, Toledo, Ohio.

 Lipofsky’s work was displayed in both domestic and international exhibitions throughout his career.
-Selected solo exhibitions include the Museum of Contemporary Crafts (1969), New York, NY; Gallery Maronie (1978), Kyoto, Japan; Habatat Galleries (1985), Lathrup Village, MI; Leo Kaplan Modern (1991), New York, NY; the Oakland Museum of California, Oakland, CA; and the Fresno Art Museum (2005), Fresno, CA.
+Selected solo exhibitions include the Museum of Contemporary Crafts (1969), New York, NY; Gallery Maronie (1978), Kyoto, Japan; Habatat Galleries (1985), Lathrup Village, MI; Leo Kaplan Modern (1991), New York, NY; the Oakland Museum of California, Oakland, CA; and the Fresno Art Museum (2005), Fresno, California.

 The Glass Art Society honored Lipofsky with a Lifetime Achievement award in 2009.
 He was also the recipient of numerous national and international awards over the course of his career.